CaRniFeXeR/TUW_AdvancedInformationRetrieval2021SS/Report.md

 ### Conclusion

 In conclusion it is interesting that token mixing in FNET style works at all.
-In retro perspective choosing the greatest score delta ...
+We are glad that our reproduction of this concept resulted in the same performance expectation as stated by the authors of FNET.
+The are many aspects that we could have done differently in the process of analyzing and visualizing the comparison of both models.
+In retro perspective choosing the greatest score delta to extract interesting query-doc pairs may not be the perfect choice, since it is normal that the score ranges can differ from model to model.
+For re-ranking only the relative scores between query-doc pairs are relevant not the actual score value.
+Maybe it would have been more appropriate to select the queries with greatest rank differences between the two model for comparison.
+However, as seen above, the score delta yielded good examples in which both models greatly differ and allowed to interpret this differences meaningful.
+Another point is that this analysis is only done qualitatively.
+To provide more assured statements it could be quantality computed if the rank difference is greater for query-doc pairs that rely more on contextualized understanding (e.g. where it is less likely that exact words of the query occur in relevant documents).

 * tk better